HubertAdamus/ProjectTwitter/README.md

-# Tiny Twitter
+<h4> Tiny Twitter </h4>

-Apllication written in Vanilla PHP
+Apllication written in pure PHP after one month of coding in PHP - first program language I have ever learned